 Mt Hotham is home to a fantastic restoration program for the possum, and you will be able to hear about the efforts at Hotham during the speakers program on Saturday September 7.

-Funds received over the weekend will be shared between Mountain Critter Cause and the Friends of the Earth climate campaign.
+Any left over funds received via festival registrations over the weekend will be shared between Mountain Critter Cause and the Friends of the Earth climate campaign.

 Mountain Critter Cause supports a breeding program for the possum that is run by the University of NSW.
 Climate change is one of the greatest threats to the possum.